adenamar03/auth-flow-app/README.md

 ## Project Description :
-A full-stack authentication system with role-based access control (RBAC) built using Flask-RestX (backend), Next.js (frontend), and SQLite (database).
+This project is a full-stack application that implements user authentication and role-based access control (RBAC).
+It consists of:

+A Flask (Python) backend providing APIs for authentication, authorization, and user management.
+A Next.js frontend that consumes the backend APIs and provides a user-friendly interface.
+Database (SQlite)

 ## Features :

 Features include:
-- User registration with OTP email verification.
+- User registration with OTP email verification and login
-- Login with JWT access and refresh tokens.
+- JWT-based authentication with automatic token refresh
 - Admin dashboard for Super Admin to manage users (create, read, update, delete).
 - Role-based access control ensuring only Super Admins can access the dashboard.
-- Centralized Axios instance with token refresh for robust API calls.
+- Centralized API handling with Axios interceptors on the frontend

 ## Setup Instructions